madtitan1712/InternshipatAlphaCloudLabs/README.md

 Have Learnt more on the Pandas library.
 Solved 15 leetcode problems on "introduction to pandas".
 Completed the Leetcode Learning plan for the pandas module and earned a badge.

+Also took a dataset from the statsmodels library and performed a few operations on the dataset using pandas.
+Performed a set of operations like,
+- finding certain information on the dataset
+- applying a custom function over the entire dataframe